shinefield/mangoszerodocumentation/database/world/creature-template.rst

 .. note::

-    depending on the creature's class, you have to make sure that the mana values are set properly.
+    Depending on the creature's class, you have to make sure that the mana values are set properly.
 E.g. a Warrior or Rogue will not have mana set.